znhocn/universal-remote-ir2rf/README.md

-# Universal Remote IR to RF
+# Xiaomi Universal Remote IR to RF

 Designed to add RF remote control function to the Xiaomi universal remote control